 Accident Guide in Massachusetts

-If you are involved in a wreck which caused injury, death, or over $1,000 worth of damage, Massachusetts requires that you file a Motor Vehicle Crash Operator Report within five days of the accident―even if law enforcement was at the scene.
+If you are involved in a wreck which caused injury, death, or over $1,000 worth of damage, Massachusetts requires that you file a Motor Vehicle Crash Operator Report (Form CRASH102) within 5 days of the accident―even if law enforcement was at the scene.

 Submit copies to your local law enforcement, your insurance agent, and to the Registry of Motor Vehicles at the following address: